 As an Amazon Associate, I earn from qualifying purchases.

 But it’s also possible to enjoy it all year long when you have a freezer stash full of frozen pesto.
-Let me show you how easy it is to preserve this incredible sauce!
+If you’ve ever wondered “can you freeze pesto”, the answer is yes!

 Can You Freeze Pesto?

-I highly recommend you freeze your pesto in various sizes.
-You can use silicone ice cube trays, mini muffin trays, silicone molds, or on a rimmed sheet pan lined with parchment (break into large shards once frozen).
+You can use silicone ice cube trays, small Souper Cubes, mini muffin trays, or spread onto a rimmed sheet pan lined with parchment (break into large shards once frozen).

-I also love 4 oz mason jars for larger portions.
+I also love using 4 oz mason jars for larger portions.
 Bonus: they are stackable in the freezer.

 Pro Tips/Recipe Notes